Knowledge-Graph-Hub/kg-chat/README.md

     ![Knowledge Graph](src/kg_chat/assets/kg_viz.png)

-5. `run-server`: This deploys a local `dash` based web application with a chat interface.
+5. `run-app`: This deploys a local `dash` based web application with a chat interface.
 The prompts can be similar to the ones used for the `run-chat` command.

     ### Visualization
     ![app](src/kg_chat/assets/kg_app.png)